alpine-cgit

 The image is tagged respectively for the following architectures,

-latest tag is annotated as multiarch so pulling without any tags should fetch the correct image for your architecture.
+latest tag is annotated as multiarch so pulling without specifying any architecture tags should fetch the correct image for your architecture.
 Same goes for any of the version tags.

 Running the container starts the service.